Player LTV in mobile gaming

-It is difficult to talk at any length about the subject of growing a mobile game, without touching on player LTV, or ‘lifetime value’.
+It’s difficult to talk at length about the subject of growing mobile games without touching on player LTV, or ‘lifetime value’.

-So, if you are to scale your mobile game, you will need to keep track of player LTV.
+So, if you are to scale your mobile game, you’ll need to keep track of player LTV.
 But what else do you need to know as you seek to use LTV to help power your game’s growth?

 LTV can help you with:

-This is a more complicated question to answer than you might think, as there isn’t just one way to calculate player LTV.
+This is a more complicated question, as there isn’t just one way to calculate player LTV.

-The simplest way would be to divide your game’s total lifetime revenue by the total number of players your game has had since it was launched.
-That would give you an extremely approximate figure for how much each player of your game is worth, on average.
+The simplest way would be to divide your game’s lifetime revenue by the total number of players your game has had since it was launched.
+That would give you an extremely approximate figure for how much each player is worth.

 Your business model, as well as the data you have available, might lead to you using a range of variables and formulas for calculating LTV.
 Metrics often taken into account when calculating monetization include the likes of average revenue per user (ARPU) and average revenue per daily active user (ARPDAU).